metarex-media/www-metarex-media/content/docs/specifications/_index.md

 ---
 title:       Specifications
 linkTitle:   Specifications
-date:        2024-07-03
+date:        2025-02-19
 weight:      30
-type:       docs
 description: How does metarex.media work under the hood?
 ---

 {{< f/message
     header="Technical Specifications"
-    description="Metarex is like a zip file with a timeline.
-It's used like an electronic FedEx service." src="/img/dino/mrx-logo-0300.png"
+    description="Metarex is like a zip file envelope with a timeline... like an electronic FedEx service." src="/img/dino/mrx-logo-0300.png"
     class="ui center aligned olive message"
 >}}

-### The Metarex Container
+### The Metarex Envelope

-Start by reading the [MRX container introduction][01] that leads you through the container design choices amongst the many containers available.
+Start by reading the [MRX envelope introduction][01] that leads you through the container design choices amongst the many containers available.
 From that point, you can read the detailed spec of the [MRX container][02] in its work-in-progress status.
 There may be further detailed discussions in the